 - Repeat steps until stains are removed.

-- Hold a cloth over the damp areas to take the moisture out of the spots.
-Wait until the mattress is completely dry before applying any bedding by to prevent mold and mildew.
+- Hold a cloth over the damp areas to remove the spots’ moisture.
+Before applying any bedding, wait until the mattress is completely dry to prevent mold and mildew.

 How to remove bed bug stains from walls?

-- Start by spraying water on the stain and gently rub with a damp cloth.
-You can also test the water on one part of the wall to ensure it won’t cause any discolouration.
+- Start by spraying water on the stain and gently rub it with a damp cloth.
+You can also test the water on one part of the wall to ensure it won’t cause any discoloration.

-- If water and a cloth doesn’t work, you can use some stronger or harsher products that contain hydrogen peroxide.
+- If water and cloth don’t work, you can use stronger or harsher products containing hydrogen peroxide.

 Do bed bugs live in walls?

-Yes they can live in walls and will often live in small crevices, or books and cranny’s of walls when they are not feeding.
-Once they want to feed, they can come down the walls and in to your bed.
+Yes, they can live in walls and often in small hiding places or books and crannies of walls when they are not feeding.
+Once they want to feed, they can come down the walls and into your bed.

 Do bed bugs always leave stains?

-Bed bugs will leave stains as their faeces is blood stained.
+Bed bugs will leave stains as their fecal spots are blood-stained.
 This is what causes the stain.

-On an absorbent surface you may not see the stain, but on fabrics and woods it will be dark brown in colour or black.
-If you have large patches of staining, it is likely you have an infestation there.
+You may not see the stain on an absorbent surface, but on fabrics and woods, it will be dark brown or black.
+If you have large patches of staining, you likely have an infested area there.